msw2005/London-Underground-Route-Planner/README.md

 Transport for London (TfL) for providing public transport data London Underground map and station information
-Open source community for algorithmic implementations
+Open source community for algorithmic implementations.

 Support
 If you encounter any issues or have questions: